H42r1/SADC-NextGeninCyber/README.md

 [F1n4f4](https://www.linkedin.com/in/andriew-boko-71681b322/)

+---
 **Rank**: 5th

+---
-Here is the list of the challs.
+Here is the list of the challenges that I managed to solve.

 | Name                                                                      | Category            | Points | Available |
 | ------------------------------------------------------------------------- | ------------------- | ------ | --------- |